MFStapert/mfstapertdotdev/_posts/2021-12-30-warning-a-user-of-unsaved-changes-in-angular.markdown

 date: 2021-12-29 00:00:00 +0100
 ---

-Recently I had to implement warning in our app when users leave or refresh a page when they still have unsaved changes to a form.
+Recently I had to implement a warning in our app when users leave or refresh a page when they still have unsaved changes to a form.
 While seemingly simple, there is some nuance I thought was worth explaining.
 Also some of the solutions I encountered didn't cover all my use cases, so I hope this can serve as a reference for developers in a similar situation.